sg2nq/UVA-Landmark-Recognition/README.md

 # UVaLandmarkRecognitionTransferLearning

-## Transfer Learning using Tensorflow 2.0 and Keras
+# Hosting A Model Trained using Transfer Learning with Tensorflow 2.0 and Keras

+## Part 1 - Transfer Learning
 ### Import tensorflow 2.0
 ```try:
   # Use the %tensorflow_version magic if in colab.